LasseRosenow/Totoro-Monopoly/rules.md

 There are two possible victory conditions:

-1. Forest Tokens Goal:
+### 1. Forest Tokens Goal

-    - To win, players must reach Totoro’s Tree by fulfilling one of two paths:
+To win, players must reach Totoro’s Tree by fulfilling one of two paths:
 - a) The Hidden Path
   - Requirements
     - Collect 10 Forest Tokens.
     - Obtain the “Dust Sprite’s Help” card
   - Steps
     - Once you have 10 tokens and the “Dust Sprite’s Help” card, announce you’re aiming for Totoro’s Tree.
     - After declaring:
       - You cannot buy properties or collect tokens intentionally (e.g., trading, purchasing).
       - You can still gain tokens by:
         - Landing on Natural Places.
         - Drawing Chance Cards that grant tokens.
     - Journey to Totoro’s Tree:
       - You must land on Hidden Path first.
       - move to Totoro’s Tree to win.
 - b) The Catbus drive
   - Requirements
     - Collect 10 Forest Tokens.
     - Obtain the Umbrella Tool
   - Steps
     - Land on any Bus Stop and announce you’re "waiting for Big Totoro"
     - Move to Totoro’s tree to win.

-        - Interruption Rules (Shared for Both Paths) \
+Interruption Rules (Shared for Both Paths) \
   Players can disrupt a declared victory attempt in two ways:
   1. Steal Tokens:
       - If a claimant is on the Forest Tokens Path, opponents can steal 1 token by landing on their properties.
       - If the claimant drops below 10 tokens, they must recover to 10 before reaching Totoro’s Tree.
   2. Block the Tree:
       - If any player reaches Totoro’s Tree before the claimant, the claimant’s attempt fails:
           - Forest Tokens Path: Lose 2 tokens and restart.
   3. Sabotage Declarations:
       - Opponents can use cards to cancel a declaration (e.g., “Rainstorm” cancels the Umbrella attempt).

-2. Traditional Wealth Goal: If one player bankrupts all others, they win as in classic Monopoly.
+### 2. Traditional Wealth Goal

+If one player bankrupts all others, they win as in classic Monopoly.